syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-windows.md

 N> The PDF Viewer (Next Gen) component is supported from .NET 6.0 onwards.

-## Install Blazor PDF Viewer NuGet package in Blazor Maui App
+## Install PDF Viewer NuGet package in Blazor Maui App

 Add the following NuGet packages into the Blazor Maui app.